microsounds/kagami/readme.md

 **kagami** was written to fit a particular use case, if your needs are simple, then **kagami** is simple.
 This isn't a full-fat wordpress-style blog generator.
 Management of static elements such as images, client-side Javascript, stylesheets and site structure are delegated to the user.

 # Example
 ~~My [personal site](https://microsounds.github.io) is built with **kagami** from sources located [here](https://github.com/microsounds/microsounds.github.io).~~

 # License
-GPLv3
+GNU General Public License version 3 or later.